People with kidney failure need dialysis or a kidney transplant to stay alive. Together, the two treatments are known as kidney replacement therapy.

 Supportive care for kidney failure

-Supportive care is the treatment choice for kidney failure for people who have decided that the options of dialysis and transplant are not appropriate for them.
+Supportive care is the treatment choice for kidney failure for people who have decided that dialysis and transplant are not appropriate for them.
 For many, this is because they are already very frail and they do not want complex treatments.
 Some people have the complex treatment for a while and then wish to stop.

 For many who are already frail, their lifespan with kidney failure, with or without dialysis, is very similar.
 Supportive care means that the person's care continues to be supervised and supported by health professionals.
 They may have medication and a restricted diet to improve their quality of life.
 Supportive care, however, will not artificially prolong life when your kidneys fail completely.